Mikastiv/Logtime-42/README.md

     -w, --week       Logtime of the current week

 OPTIONS:
-    -c, --config <FILE>    Explicit path of config file -l, --login <LOGIN>    42 login of the user
+    -c, --config <FILE>        Explicit path of config file -f, --from <YYYY-MM-DD>    Beginning of date span -t, --to <YYYY-MM-DD>      End of date span
+    -l, --login <LOGIN>        42 login of the user
 ```

 NOTE: if no date span is found in config file and the --month flag is not used, --month will be used by default